- Alcohol & Substance Abuse Treatment

 Hand & Upper Extremity Rehab:

 Our Occupational Therapists are trained to treat upper extremity conditions using the most current equipment and techniques.
-A Certified Hand Therapist (CHT) with advanced knowledge and skills.
+Two Certified Hand Therapist (CHTs) with advanced knowledge and skills are on staff.

 Some diagnoses treated are: